get-glu/glu/docs/configuration.md

       name: origin
       url: https://github.com/get-glu/example-app
       credential: github # name of the credential (above) to be used for this source

+history:
+  file:
+    path: /tmp/glu-history.db # path to the file on the local filesystem (optional, defaults to a temporary file)
 ```

 Credentials are used to authenticate with the source.
 [Sources](/?id=sources) allow for viewing and updating of resources (e.g. git repositories, OCI images).